philipsales/techinical_notes/notes/coursera-machine-learning/machine_learning.md

 1. Underfitting
     - "high bias"
         - term `bias` is historical
+        - inabilty of machine learning method (e.g linear regression) to capture the true relationship
-    - very strong preconception/bias to fit a straight line
+        - very strong preconception/bias to fit a straight line (i.e. linear regression) ()i.e. linear regression
 1. Overfitting
     - "high variance"
         - term `variance` is historical
     - it can fit almost any function and this face of possible hypothesis is just too large, it's too variable.
     - fails to generalize to new examples
+    - inconsistent and variable in prediction because the line fits changes variable for every dataset
+    - difference in fits between training and test sets

 ### Problem of Overfitting
 - Causes